 You should first approach the provider of the related service to see if they are offering a refund, replacement service or voucher.

 Terms and conditions will vary between travel providers and it is important you understand the terms of your booking that cover any cancellation scenario.
-Always ask the business what remedy you will receive if your booking can’t proceed due to COVID-19 travel restrictions.
+Always ask the business what remedy you will receive if your booking can’t proceed.

-If you are uncertain about whether a change of mind refund will be provided, consider purchasing travel insurance and check with your insurer about what is covered under their policy before you purchase, as they may have COVID-19 exclusions.
+If you are uncertain about whether a change of mind refund will be provided, consider purchasing travel insurance and check with your insurer about what is covered under their policy before you purchase, some may still have COVID-19 exclusions.

 For more information on COVID-19 issues affecting consumers, see the ACCC’s website.

-I want to cancel my future travel booking due to health and safety concerns about COVID-19.
+I want to cancel my future travel booking due to health and safety concerns.
 What are my rights in this situation?

-If you no longer wish to travel due to concerns about COVID-19, this may be treated as a ‘change of mind’ depending on whether:
+If you no longer wish to travel due to concerns about health and safety, this may be treated as a ‘change of mind’ depending on whether:

 • The terms of your booking allow you to cancel the booking and receive a refund (for example some types of airline bookings allow a cancellation with refund at any time).

-• The travel is booked for a date in the future and it is too premature to determine whether COVID-19 will prevent you from travelling.
+• The travel is booked for a date in the future and it is too premature to determine whether illness will prevent you from travelling.

 You should consider the terms of your booking or contact the provider to see if you are entitled to a remedy such as full or partial refund, credit note or voucher.
 We encourage all businesses to work with their customers and treat consumers fairly in these exceptional circumstances.